 During his four seasons in the NFL, the only thing that has slowed Kamara down has been injury.
 Luckily, his 2019 MCL tear didn't require surgery.
 He came roaring back last year in 2020 to make his fourth Pro Bowl in four attempts.
 And while that's all well and good, there is so much more to Alvin Kamara.
 He may seem like an Airhead, but Kamara's feet are firmly in the turf, even in the offseason.
 Just because he sports endorsements from his favorite candy maker and rocks a bull septum piercing doesn't mean Kamara is shallow.
 The young running back seems remarkably aware of his rare opportunity in life and is making the most of the moment.

 Why else would you wear a grill during an NFL game?

 Alvin Kamara's Grill

-That’s right, this man wears some expensive-looking jewelry while playing tackle football with other oversized men.
-He’s not the only NFL star to do something so brash.
-Look at Odell Beckham Jr. rocking a $190,000 Richard Mille watch during a season opener for the Cleveland Browns, for example.
+That's right, this man wears some expensive-looking jewelry while playing tackle football with other oversized men.
+He's not the only football player to do something so brash.
+Odell Beckham Jr. once rocked a $190,000 watch from jeweler Richard Mille during a season opener for the Cleveland Browns, for example.

 You have to be incredibly audacious to wear jewelry while playing for a team synonymous with poop.
 You have to be even more so to wear that much jewelry in your mouth.
 Kamara's mouth is just that audacious.